 Risk management template (XLS, 0.03MB)

-Emerging operational planning at The National Archives
+Operational planning at The National Archives

-- conscious that good signage is important
+- are conscious that good signage is important

 - have continually tested the flows, use of spaces and systems when they are up and running.
 We have filmed the process and used this footage as educational tools for staff and customers

 All visitors to The National Archives are expected and encouraged to wear face coverings during their visit.